Image copyright, John Tallet, 2003. Click to return to the Homepage.

 Usk bridge

-Cross the river on the road bridge and at the far end take the path called "Conigar Walk" on the left down to the riverbank.
+Cross the river via the bridge and at the far end take the path called "Conigar Walk" on the left down to the riverbank.
 (See a photo of a commemorative plaque giving the history of the bridge and another explaining the origin of "Conigar Walk".)

 The Sessions House, Maryport Street, Usk